zbyju/obsidian/3. Complex notes/Databases/Database models.md

 	- Not as efficient for complex queries
 - Consistency
 	- May sacrifice ACID properties for scalability
+	- Eventual consistency
 - Language
 	- Query languages are not as mature as SQL

+Use cases:
+- Logging
+- Blogs
+- Web
+- Analytics
+- E-commerce
 # XML
 They can viewed as a type of document databases designed specifically storing, querying and manipulating data in the XML format.
+They are useful for small or medium sized databases